gbiryukov/loadic/README.md

 This function is called to determine whether to use high definition resources or standard definition resources.
 **Default: ```window.devicePixelRatio > 1```**

-#### timeout
-When user has slow connection, he can bounce due to the long loading screen.
-Experiment with this option and network throttling to achieve the best user experience.
-When timeout expires, onComplete callback will be fired and you can minimize progress bar.
-**Default: false**

 ### License
 MIT